Élodie Frégé

-Élodie Frégé is a French singer and actress.
-She was the winner of the third season of Star Academy France.
+Élodie Frégé (/fr/; born 15 February 1982) is a French singer and actress.
+She was the winner of the third season of the French reality singing competition Star Academy France.
 She released her self-titled début album after winning the show.

 Career

 Frégé auditioned for Star Academy Season 3 and won the title in 2004.

-From 2014 to 2015, she was a judge on the 11th season of the reality singing competition show Nouvelle Star.
+From 2014 to 2015, she was also a judge on the 11th season of the reality singing competition show Nouvelle Star.